 Research Project Breakdown:

-The objective of the research project is to demonstrate the vulnerability of PdM systems to FDIA and exploring how different DL algorithms can effect these risks.
+The objective of the research project is to demonstrate the vulnerability of PdM systems to FDIA and exploring how different DL algorithms can be robust and mitigate these risks.

 Initial Setup and Familiarization

-Set up the development environment, understand the code structure, and get familiar with the data handling and DL model implementation processes.
+Set up the coding development environment, understand the code structure, and get familiar with the data handling and DL model implementation processes.

 Literature Review and Data Preparation